Gibberlings3/Road_To_Discovery_for_SoD/sodrtd/readme.sodrtd.english.txt

 Version 3.0
 -Russian translation, by Arkie.
--All lines in scripts should be trified.
+-All lines in scripts should be traified.

 Version 2.0
 - Spanish version, by ElGamerViejuno.